Company Logo

 SSC CGL Tier-I Exam Cut-Off for 2024

-List-1: Candidates shortlisted in Tier-I for appearing in Tier-II [Paper-I and Paper-III General Studies (Finance & Economics} (for the post of
+List-1: Candidates shortlisted in Tier-I for appearing in Tier-II [Paper-I and Paper-III General Studies (Finance & Economics} (for the post of Assistant Audit Officer and Assistant Accounts Officer) are mentioned below:

 List 3: SSC CGL Tier 1 Cut-Off for posts other than JSO and Statistical Investigator Gr.
 II